Two Communities Walking Toward Wholeness

 - Ongoing counseling through local providers in their area

-- Quarterly check-ins and connection to the broader Acacia community
+- Check-ins and connection to the broader Acacia community

 Our Property

 Acacia Ministries operates from a five-acre property in Concord, North Carolina.
-We currently host up to four couples at a time for retreat weeks.
+We currently host up to four families at a time for retreats.
 Capacity is growing as the ministry develops.